KenTandrian/cloud-projects/gemini-enterprise-custom-domain/README.md

-# Agentspace Custom Domain
+# Gemini Enterprise Custom Domain

-This directory contains Terraform code to provision the necessary Google Cloud infrastructure to front the Google Agentspace applications with a custom domain.
+This directory contains Terraform code to provision the necessary Google Cloud infrastructure to front the Gemini Enterprise (formerly known as Google Agentspace) applications with a custom domain.
 It sets up a global external HTTPS load balancer that acts as a reverse proxy to the Google-managed backend service.

 ## Codelab Reference